Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Explaining Sustainability and Healthiness

 \subsection{Numerical Explanations}

-The studies explored the application of ML and XAI techniques in health, food, and agriculture using \textbf{tabular data}. \cite{nr101} employed an RF model, using SHAP values to assess the impact of phenol-enriched olive oils on cardiometabolic health in hypercholesterolemic individuals.
-The study found that phenol-enriched oils significantly reduced serum metabolites associated with cardiovascular risk, indicating their potential as a treatment for cardiometabolic diseases. \cite{nr39} predicted Oral Food Challenge (OFC) outcomes for diagnosing food allergies, with Random Forest and Learning Using Concave and Convex Kernels models achieving high accuracy in identifying egg, peanut, and milk allergies.
-SHAP analysis highlighted key clinical factors, such as \emph{Immunoglobulin E} levels, as important predictors of OFC outcomes. \cite{nr110} combined genomic and environmental data to predict wheat yield using advanced DL frameworks.

-DeepLift \citep{shrikumar_learning_2017} analysis revealed that environmental factors were more influential than genetics, highlighting the importance of integrating both data types for crop variety development. \cite{nr191} integrated ML and DL models—including SVM, RF, and neural networks—with LIME and SHAP to provide a transparent and efficient solution for crop yield prediction, focusing on automating agricultural processes and promoting sustainability. \cite{nr167} exploited ML-based techniques integrated with LIME and SHAP to predict cattle behavior using sensor data collected from eighteen cows via accelerometers and pressure sensors, classifying behaviors into \emph{Other behavior}, \emph{Ruminating}, and \emph{Drinking/Eating}. \cite{nr155} applied an RF model to predict almond shelling fraction using genotype data, with SHAP analysis offering insights into the genetic markers influencing shelling fraction, thereby supporting informed breeding strategies. \cite{nr162} proposed the use of a sensing agricultural robot that collects data such as temperature, humidity, and UV index to automatically forecast mulberry plant diseases by monitoring environmental conditions over time, leveraging LightGBM for prediction and SHAP for interpretability.
-Finally, \cite{nr180} introduced a real-time irrigation management system for paddy fields, utilizing a hybrid and ensemble feature extraction approach (HyEn-X) combined with a Federated Learning-based framework, enabling decentralized learning for localized decision-making while preserving data privacy; SHAP was employed to enhance model interpretability.
+\paragraph{Tabular data.} The studies explored the application of ML and XAI techniques in health, food, and agriculture using tabular data.
+In this context, the works primarily address sustainable cultivation and livestock management practices, with particular attention to animal behavior. \cite{nr191} integrated ML and DL models—including SVM, RF, and NNs—with LIME and SHAP to provide a transparent and efficient solution for crop yield prediction, focusing on automating agricultural processes and promoting sustainability. \cite{nr110} combined genomic and environmental data to predict wheat yield using advanced DL frameworks.
+DeepLift \citep{shrikumar_learning_2017} analysis revealed that environmental factors were more influential than genetics, highlighting the importance of integrating both data types for crop variety development. \cite{nr162} proposed the use of a sensing agricultural robot that collects data such as temperature, humidity, and UV index to automatically forecast mulberry plant diseases by monitoring environmental conditions over time, leveraging LightGBM for prediction and SHAP for interpretability. \cite{nr207} proposed a method to determine irrigation requirements for spinach using soil and climate data.
+The model was based on a stacked NN architecture, specifically a CNN and a Long Short-Term Memory network, to predict irrigation demands.
+Similarly, \cite{nr180} introduced a real-time irrigation management system for paddy fields, utilizing a hybrid and ensemble feature extraction approach, called HyEn-X, combined with a Federated Learning-based framework, enabling decentralized learning for localized decision-making while preserving data privacy; SHAP was employed to enhance model interpretability.